 - On site resource registration, to access IT and library resources

 - Mini lecture activities using our facilities, for example the sport science lab and the strength and conditioning suite

-*Lunch will be provide on Induction Day.
+*Lunch will be provided on the induction day.

 The day is a great chance for you to familiarise yourself with the environment and to meet your tutors and other students.
-You will receive a formal invitation towards the end of August to attend the Induction Day.
+You will receive a formal invitation towards the end of August to attend the induction day.